SEMICeu/LLM-for-Tourism/README.md

 ### Corpus exploration

-After the application of the different cleaning steps, the SEMIC team performed a short exploration of the corpus.
-This short step allowed to get a get a first intuition on the impact that the retraining could have.
+After the application of the different cleaning steps, the SEMIC team performed a short exploration of the corpus (stored in [Files folder](https://github.com/SEMICeu/LLM-for-Tourism/tree/main/1-DataCollection/Files)).
+This short step allowed to get a first intuition on the impact that the retraining could have.

 The final corpus contained 225 documents ready to train language models.
 Some key figures about this final training corpus were gathered (see Table 1).
 <br />